Our Man Flint: Production

+Producer Saul David had just made Von Ryan's Express for Fox and Our Man Flint would be his second film for the studio.
+David told the press that Flint would be "an entirely different cup of tea" to James Bond, "a sensitive and sensible individual, loyal to his own code instead of to an arbitrary entity which we might call 'our side'.
+His pleasures will be taken with verve and gusto a la Tom Jones and his heroics will be treated with wit and vitality, a la Douglas Fairbanks."

+Coburn had appeared in a number of key supporting roles, particularly The Americanization of Emily and A High Wind in Jamaica but Our Man Flint was his first lead in a feature.
+His casting was announced in December 1964 and filming began in February 1965.

+David said Coburn "is undoubtedly one of the most interesting looking actors in the business today.
+I would describe him as a cross between Humphrey Bogart and Jean Paul Belmondo - a true descendant of that bygone generation of character actors who became leading men by accident...
+Coburn has a fantastic effect on women filmgoers and I think it's because ladies go more for masculinity and charm than prettiness in a male star."

 Coburn later said, "I credit the producer, Saul David, for the Flint films.
 He was responsible for the whole thing.
 He also cast me in the role.
 Of course, it was a spoof of the Bond and all the other spy films released at the time.
 What I liked about Flint was that he was his own man.
 He trained himself.
 We tried to work from that theme.
-It must have worked ... after all, the film was a big hit."
+It must have worked... after all, the film was a big hit."

+Fox were so happy with the film that head of production Richard Zanuck announced preparations for a sequel, F as in Flint, in November 1965, before the movie was even released.
+(It was then retitled In Like Flint.)

+Locations

+Flint's apartment is located in The San Remo in New York City.
+The skyline projected out the window of the apartment is of Central Park South on 59th Street.
+The interiors of Galaxy Island were filmed at the Scattergood Generating Station.

 Influences

-The film's direct nods to James Bond in a comedic and outlandish style.
+The film's direct nods to James Bond are in a comedic and outlandish style.
 Flint is initially offered a Walther PPK and an attache case with a concealed throwing knife, with Flint dismissing both as "crude".
 During the French strip club sequence, Flint stages a mock brawl with a patron identified as Agent 0008, a British secret agent.
 Flint asks if SPECTRE (the criminal organization in the early Bond movies) is involved, to which Agent 0008 replies, "It's bigger than SPECTRE!"
 The actor playing the role is similar in appearance to Sean Connery.
 Later in the film, Gila is shown reading a 0008 novel, referencing the James Bond novels.